nwaldispuehl/text-synthesizor/README.md

 <a name='varying_ngrams' />
 ### Varying N-Grams

-By varying the n-gram argument one can affect how much the output text looks like the original text.
+By varying the n-gram argument ('n' option) one can affect how much the output text looks like the original text.
 When selecting a larger value, the text is more similar to the source:
 ```
 $ textsynthesizor.app -n 4 king_cole.txt
 ```